<h:inputText id="quantity"

 action="#{cashierBean.submit}"/>

-Clicking the button will cause the submit
+Clicking the button will cause the submit method of CashierBean to

-be invoked because the action
+be invoked because the action attribute references this method.
+The

-method performs some processing and returns a logical outcome.
+submit method performs some processing and returns a logical outcome.

-attribute of the example h:commandButton
+The value attribute of the example h:commandButton tag references

 the button’s label.
 For information on how to use the action